AlAsiri-Ali/AlAsiri-Ali.github.io/_pages/about.md

 ---

-*Currently working on my Master's thesis while building projects that matter.
+*Currently pursuing my Executive Master's in AI while building practical projects that solve real-world problems.
 Always open to collaboration and new challenges.*